diescalo/xbee-micropython-test/samples/gpio/blinking_led/README.md

 To run this example you need:

 * One XBee3 radio module with MicroPython support.
-* One carrier board for the radio module (XBIB or XBee Grove Development Board)
+* One carrier board for the radio module (XBIB-U-DEV or XBIB-C board).

 Demo setup
 ----------